Wireless-Innovation-Forum/Common-Data/README.md

   https://github.com/LeePucker

 The recommended way to obtain the data is to use GIT.
-Any other method such as direct download from GitHub website is not insured to give proper results, and you can end up only with small tracker text files.
+Any other method such as direct download from GitHub website is not ensured to give proper results, and you can end up only with small tracker text files.
 In that case, see section below "Retrieving the raw files from LFS" to recover the full binary files using GIT command line.

+## NOTE

+The information below is generally in reference to 3.5 GHz SAS.
+Reference to 6 GHz AFC and corresponding source code will be added as the AFC repo is populated.

 ## Data integration in SAS environment